bhardwajRahul/NETREAPER/README.md

 ```

 The `install.sh` wrapper delegates to `bin/netreaper-install`, which handles tool installation, system-wide symlinks, and dependency management.

+> **⚠️ NETREAPER v5.x monolithic installs are obsolete and unsupported.**
+> The installer removes them automatically.
+If you have `/usr/local/bin/netreaper` from v5.x, it will be deleted during installation.

 **Running locally (without install):**